sheb2/Pong-Game/README.md

 Known Bugs
 ==========
 - The game begins immediately when the first client connects, before the second player joins.
 This means Player 1 sees the game running while Player 2 is still connecting.
-- Abrupt disconnectin handling, if one client disconnects mid-game the other client continues running without notification.
+- Abrupt disconnection handling, if one client disconnects mid-game the other client continues running without notification.
 If Player 1 disconnects the game will be frozen for Player 2.